hvelab/building-websites-with-gitlab-es/episodes/08-github-pages.md

 exercises: 0
 questions:
 - "How do I publish my pages via GitHub?"
   objectives:
-- "publish Markdown files as HTML on the web with GitHub Pages"
+- "Publish Markdown files as HTML on the web with GitHub Pages"
   keypoints:
 - "GitHub serves pages generated from `.md` files on a branch specified by the user"
 ---